andrew/ultimate-awesome/README.md

 - [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
+- [awesome-immutable](https://github.com/castrojo/awesome-immutable) - A list of resources for people who want to investigate image-based Linux desktops.
 - [awesome-chatgpt](https://github.com/Kamigami55/awesome-chatgpt) - Curated list of ChatGPT related resource, tools, prompts, apps / ChatGPT 相關優質資源、工具、應用的精選清單。.
 - [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
-- [awesome-immutable](https://github.com/castrojo/awesome-immutable) - A list of resources for people who want to investigate image-based Linux desktops.
 - [awesome-Implicit-NeRF-SLAM](https://github.com/DoongLi/awesome-Implicit-NeRF-SLAM) - A comprehensive list of Implicit Representations and NeRF papers relating to SLAM/Robotics domain, including papers, video, codes, and related websites.
+- [awesome-prompts](https://github.com/ai-boost/awesome-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
+Prompt Engineering, prompt attack & prompt protect.
+Advanced Prompt Engineering papers.
 - [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
 - [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
 - [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
+- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
-- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-cybersecurity-blueteam-cn](https://github.com/satan1a/awesome-cybersecurity-blueteam-cn) - 网络安全 · 攻防对抗 · 蓝队清单，中文版.